 Each year, the British nonprofit Design & Art Direction (D&AD) recognizes outstanding achievement in advertising through competitions.
 In addition to supporting already-established forces in the industry, D&AD is committed to elevating young voices with its student-focused New Blood Awards.
 C4C is excited to announce that we are partnering with D&AD for the 2020 edition of the New Blood competition, in which we are inviting students from all around the world to send in their ideas for innovative sustainability-themed advertising campaigns with the end goal of effecting sustained, pervasive climate-positive behavior change.

 If you are a student over 18 years of age with no history of formal employment in the creative arts who is passionate about spreading sustainable practices for the welfare of our planet—or if you know such a person!—we encourage you to download our call-to-action brief on the D&AD website.
 This document lays out exactly what we’re looking for from applicants.

-The competition doesn’t formally kick off till early January 2020, but you’ll see that we’re asking a lot, so we’d encourage early planning!
-And if you’re unsure of your eligibility, D&AD has prepared a quick quiz you can take to determine for sure whether you’re clear to participate.
+If you’re unsure of your eligibility, D&AD has prepared a quick quiz you can take to determine for sure whether you’re clear to participate.

 We at C4C are very much looking forward to seeing what bold new approaches to promoting broad climate action will arise from young minds across the globe.
 Best of luck!